-- S is the total number of separate absences by an individual
+- S = spells of absences by an individual

-- D is the total number of days of absence of that individual
+- D = total number of days absent

-The Bradford Factor allows managers to monitor absenteeism during any set period, and Activ Absence allows you to configure trigger points to automatically monitor your absence priorities.
+Your organisation can then use the Bradford Factor to monitor absenteeism during any given period, typically a rolling twelve months.
+Activ Absence can be configured to alert you automatically when certain Bradford Factor scores has been reached to enable you to monitor absence in line with your company policies.
 We’d be happy to show you in a demo, just click below:

-Used effectively, the Bradford Factor can reduce absenteeism by serving as a deterrent and a method for tackling persistent absenteeism: Studies have shown that by educating staff about the Bradford Factor, and then showing them their score on a regular basis, absenteeism can be reduced by over 20%.
+Used effectively, the Bradford Factor can help reduce absenteeism by serving as a deterrent and a method for tackling persistent absenteeism.
+Studies have shown that by educating staff about the Bradford Factor and then showing them their score on a regular basis, absenteeism can be reduced by over 20%.

-This is largely down to staff understanding that taking the ‘odd’ day off here and there will quickly multiply their Bradford Factor score – and as unplanned short term absences are hardest for an organisation to cover, this can have a positive financial impact on the business.
+This is largely down to staff understanding that taking the ‘odd’ day off here and there will quickly contribute to increasing their Bradford Factor score.
+As unplanned short term absences are typically the hardest for an organisation to cover, this can have a positive financial impact on the business.

 In summary, the Bradford Factor illustrates clearly the impact of short term absence on a business.
 Once an employee understands this, they often respond in a positive way.

-Bradford Factor scores and their usage is variable.
-There is no ‘right’ or ‘wrong’ way to use the Bradford Factor Score.
-Employers don’t have to use it, but those who do find it a useful absence management tool.
+How organisations use the Bradford Factor score to manage absenteeism is variable.
+There is no ‘right’ or ‘wrong’ way to use the Bradford Factor.
+Employers don’t have to use it, but those who do find it a useful absence management recording tool.

 Most employers using it have a ‘set Bradford score’ that triggers an absence review, which we can set up automatically in Activ Absence.
-The actual Bradford score where a review is triggered varies widely among employers and will be determined by your company’s HR policy.
+The actual Bradford Factor where a review is triggered varies widely among employers and will be determined by your company’s absence management policy.

 - 601 points – dismissal

-Activ Absence has configurable trigger points which can be set up to monitor and alert the HR team and/or line managers when a Bradford Factor score reaches a pre-determined threshold.
+Activ Absence has configurable trigger points that can be configured to monitor and alert the HR team and/or line managers when a Bradford Factor score reaches a pre-determined threshold.

-In our experience, whether used for discipline or not, seeing their own bradford score has a positive effect on staff sickness because staff take pride in keeping Bradford Factor scores low.
+Whether the Bradford Factor is used for disciplinary reasons or not, by an employee simply having visibility of their own Bradford Factor has a positive effect on staff sickness because staff take pride in keeping Bradford Factor scores low.

 The Bradford Factor and Disability

-The first issue is that the scoring mechanism does not take into account certain disabilities.
+The Bradford Factor scoring mechanism does not take into account certain disabilities.
 The British Disability Discrimination Act 1995 and 2005 (DDA), (replaced by the Equality Act 2010) creates a duty on employers to tailor their actions to the individual circumstances of disabled employees.
 Disabilities may not be ‘visible’.

 Disabilities like epilepsy or asthma are more likely to result in short term rather than long term absence.
-Employers cannot discriminate against disability, therefore these protected characteristics may need to be taken into account, and may need to be recorded separately and excluded from Bradford Factor scoring.
+Employers cannot be deemed to discriminate against disability, therefore these protected characteristics may need to be taken into account, and may need to be recorded separately and excluded from Bradford Factor scoring.

-In Activ Absence, this is easy to do by creating a separate absence type for disability related absence.
+In Activ Absence, this is easy to do by creating a separate absence type for disability related absence that will not contribute to an employees Bradford Factor score.
 This helps you and your employee keep track of absences specifically related to that condition.
 This means that your employee has a record they are able to share with their consultant if they choose – vital for staff keen to monitor seizure and asthma patterns.

 The scoring mechanism does not take account of the impact of cancer or a serious but recoverable illness.